isimpforobama/Python-Assembly/README.md

 Loading a Value into a Address
 - LOAD 0 10
 - Output:
-#henever you Load a value into something in Python Assembly make sure you call the address first
+- Whenever you Load a value into something in Python Assembly make sure you call the address first
-then give it the value you want
+- then give it the value you want
 # Printing a Loaded Value
 - LOAD 0 100
 - PRINT +{0}